paulcleetus/petclinic/README.md

 # petclinic
-Service written in NodeJS as part of the scalable services assignment
+API Service written in NodeJS, MongoDB (Mongoose) as part of the scalable services assignment

 # Pre-requisites
 - Git
 - Docker
+- Docker-Compose

 # Run the service

 Checkout locally the code from repo
 `git clone https://github.com/paulcleetus/petclinic.git`

-Build the Docker Image
+Change to the checkout directory and Build the Docker Image `docker-compose build`
-`docker build . -t pcleetus/node-petclinic`

 See the list of Docker Images available
 `docker images`

-Run the Docker Image, expose the containers 8081 port to the local machines 49160 port `docker run -p 49160:8081 -d pcleetus/node-petclinic`
+Run the Docker Images
+`docker-compose up`

 Get the container ID
 `docker ps`